rackerlabs/support-how-to/content/cloud-servers/sample-logrotate-configuration-and-troubleshooting.md

             endscript
     }

-You&rsquo;ll want to test that, of course, either by making sure you&rsquo;re watching things when the nightly cron jobs are run, or by running logrotate right now:
+You'll want to test that, of course, either by making sure you're watching things when the nightly cron jobs are run, or by running logrotate right now:

     /usr/sbin/logrotate /etc/logrotate.conf

-If you don&rsquo;t get any errors back you should be okay.
-But if you want to be absolutely certain you can run through some of the tests we would use when we suspect something isn&rsquo;t working right.
+If you don't get any errors back you should be okay.
+But if you want to be absolutely certain you can run through some of the tests we would use when we suspect something isn't working right.

 ### Testing logrotate

-If you suspect logrotate is having some trouble, or you just want to make sure a new config you&rsquo;ve put in place will work, there are some useful flags you can pass to logrotate when you run it from the command
+If you suspect logrotate is having some trouble, or you just want to make sure a new config you've put in place will work, there are some useful flags you can pass to logrotate when you run it from the command
 line:

 #### Verbose

-The verbose flag, "-v", tells logrotate to say what it&rsquo;s doing while it&rsquo;s doing it.
-It&rsquo;s very useful when trying to find out why logrotate doesn&rsquo;t rotate a log when you want it to.
+The verbose flag, "-v", tells logrotate to say what it's doing while it's doing it.
+It's very useful when trying to find out why logrotate doesn't rotate a log when you want it to.

 #### Debug

 The debug flag, "-d", tells logrotate to go through the motions of rotating logs but not *actually* rotate them.
-It can be handy if you want to test a new config file but don&rsquo;t want any actual log rotation run when you do (if you&rsquo;re working on a production server, for example).
+It can be handy if you want to test a new config file but don't want any actual log rotation run when you do (if you're working on a production server, for example).

 The debug flag is good for checking that the config file is formatted properly and that logrotate can find the log files it would rotate.
-However, since it doesn&rsquo;t actually run the rotations it doesn&rsquo;t test some parts of the process like the postrotate scripts.
+However, since it doesn't actually run the rotations it doesn't test some parts of the process like the postrotate scripts.

 #### Force

 The force flag, "-f", forces logrotate to rotate all logs when it runs, whether or not they would normally need to be rotated at that time.
-If you want to thoroughly test logrotate&rsquo;s configs this is the flag to use.
+If you want to thoroughly test logrotate's configs this is the flag to use.
-Just remember that logrotate will be rotating logs and deleting old ones according to the configuration you&rsquo;ve set up, so don&rsquo;t accidentally rotate out a recent log you needed to keep.
+Just remember that logrotate will be rotating logs and deleting old ones according to the configuration you've set up, so don't accidentally rotate out a recent log you needed to keep.

-The force flag can be useful if you&rsquo;re convinced that logrotate should be rotating a log, but it isn&rsquo;t.
-Forcing the issue will help you tell if the problem is that logrotate doesn&rsquo;t think the log needed rotating (if you run with the force flag and the log is rotated), or if the problem is that logrotate isn&rsquo;t able to affect the log file (if you run it and nothing happens to the log).
+The force flag can be useful if you're convinced that logrotate should be rotating a log, but it isn't.
+Forcing the issue will help you tell if the problem is that logrotate doesn't think the log needed rotating (if you run with the force flag and the log is rotated), or if the problem is that logrotate isn't able to affect the log file (if you run it and nothing happens to the log).

 Note that if logrotate is set to add a date to the name of an archived